Four Tips To Help Navigate Commercial Lease Management

 Commercial Real Estate

-Whether leased, owned or a combination of the two, a great commercial real estate portfolio accelerates business growth.
+A great leasing portfolio accelerates business growth.
 However, with a mix of critical dates, projects, documents and key data to consider, managing one is anything but simple.

-Here are five tips to help you minimise your risks, reduce costs and help realign your property portfolio with your business requirements and long-term objectives.
+Here are four tips to help you minimise your risks, reduce costs and help realign your leased property portfolio with your business requirements and long-term objectives.

-Take a detailed look at your entire property portfolio; map out lease expiries, notice periods and renewal options.
+Our tip: Take a detailed look at your entire property portfolio; map out lease expiries, notice periods and renewal options and other important details for each site.

 2. Keep in mind that the market will dictate when you need to act

-But keep in mind that the amount of time you need for this exercise will rely heavily on the market.
-In a relatively tight market (e.g. the industrial market), where options are limited, you will need to act earlier than in a soft market (like office tenants are in now).
+The amount of time you need for this exercise will rely heavily on the market and size of the asset/project.
+As a rule of thumb, leave at least one year to explore the market and decide whether it's best to stay at your existing premises or relocate.
+However, in a relatively tight market (e.g. the industrial market) where options are limited, you'll need to act earlier than in a soft market (like the one office tenants are in now).

 3. Adapt your strategy for each site, depending on who you are talking to